MultiQC/MultiQC/docs/markdown/ai/index.md

 AI summaries work by sending report data to an LLM provider of your choice, via an API over the internet.
 Be aware of what data you are sending, and to who.
+Read more about privacy any Seqera AI [here](https://seqera.io/ai-trust/).

 :::